It’s not ‘school or bust’. There are options, let’s check ’em out.

 - QCE equivalents.
 It’s never too late to get your QCE (high school certificate), if you have left school early, but are still school age, you can re-enrol and complete your schooling fee-free.
 If you’re not school age or if you don’t want to go back to school, you can check out QCE equivalents at TAFE (make sure you look at the fees as well).

-If you’re struggling and don’t know where to start, you can talk to someone you trust (maybe at the school or the Regional Youth Engagement Hubs), to see what options are available.
+If you’re struggling and don’t know where to start, you can talk to someone you trust (maybe at the school or the RYES), to see what options are available.

 It’s not too late.